 If you grew up in the ’80s or ’90s, you will likely have spent way too much time in the sun and probably smelled this all around you on the beach.
 A classic of a sunscreen fragrance (the famous Tan Maximiser smells the same), it doesn’t half put you in a holiday mood.
 The protection, thank God, has moved up a notch from the SPF4 ‘sun tan lotion’ jokes we called ‘high’ back then, plus the texture is indeed sublime (this is an original ‘luxury beauty brand‘ after all) and it has the brand‘s Tan Activator Complex for a more intense golden glow without having to fry.

-Best 'free-from' sunscreen: Sunbum original Premium Moisturising Sunscreen Lotion SPF50, £17.99
+Sunbum Original Premium Moisturising Sunscreen Lotion SPF50, £17.99

 Hurrah to Delph for being on a mission to make sunscreen affordable.
 This family formula now has 4-star UVA protection on top of its SPF50, meaning it keeps skin as safe as (or even safer than) much pricier formulas.
 It has increased water resistance as well.
 Join the NHS and the British military (they are fans) in slapping it on: if they don’t know about protection, nobody does!

-Best everyday suncream Bali Body Hydrating Body Sunscreen SPF 50+ £15.96
+Bali Body Hydrating Body Sunscreen SPF 50+, £20

-The ultra-chic self-tan brand has just launched a range of three SPF 50+ products: a spray, face cream and this lightweight water-resistant beauty, which lives up to its promise of being non-greasy, making for everyday lotion that won't leave your limbs looking white (like most bosy SPFs, its filters are chemical rather than mineral) or feeling sticky.
-It's fragrance-free too.
+The ultra-chic self-tan brand launched a range of three SPF 50+ products: a spray, face cream and this lightweight water-resistant beauty, which lives up to its promise of being non-greasy, making for everyday lotion that won’t leave your limbs looking white (like most body SPFs, its filters are chemical rather than mineral) or feeling sticky.
+It’s fragrance-free too.

 This water-resistant sunscreen proves that 100 per cent mineral formulas have come a looong way since the chalky days.
 With no white residue (any initial trace of whiteness disappears in minutes) or stickiness, it uses zinc oxide and titanium oxide to protect against UVA and UVB rays, combined with skin nourishers shea butter, squalene, and aloe vera for a luxe skin finish you’d expect from a body lotion.
 It feels as delicious as your favourite body lotion.

-Best family sun cream Garnier Ambre Solaire Sensitive Hypoallergenic Sun Protection Cream SPF 50+ £11
+Garnier Ambre Solaire Sensitive Hypoallergenic Sun Protection Cream SPF 50+, £7.99

-This was our editor Victoria's emergency airside purchase in Boots on a recent trip abroad ("I wanted something cheap and unscented", she says) and it surpassed all expectations.
-A mixture of mineral and chemical filters, it dries instantly, comes in a part-recycled eco tube and is so easy to reapply in layers because there's no feeling of heaviness or stickiness and it's water-resistant too.
-"Perfect for all the family," she says.
+This was our Editorial Director Victoria’s emergency airside purchase in Boots on a recent trip abroad (“I wanted something cheap and unscented”, she says), and it surpassed all expectations.
+A mixture of mineral and chemical filters, it dries instantly, comes in a part-recycled eco tube and is so easy to reapply in layers because there’s no feeling of heaviness or stickiness and it’s water-resistant too.

-Best sun cream for prickly heat La Roche-Posay Anthelios Sun Protection SPF50+ Hydrating Lotion, £25
+La Roche-Posay Anthelios Sun Protection SPF50+ Hydrating Lotion, £26

 A chemical sunscreen offering extremely high protection against UVA, UVB, and infrared light (with wavelengths longer than visible light).
 The brand’s patented filtering system actually makes the formulation stricter than European recommendations, so you know your skin’s in good hands this summer.
 It’s non-greasy, sinks in quickly, and is well suited to those prone to sun intolerance or prickly heat rash.